 Most RV water heater tanks are only six gallons, which means any shower you take will be short.
 Even after regulating the hot water flow as carefully as you can, you’ll typically have only around six to ten minutes of warmth.

-The cost of on-demand water heaters that run on propane or electric can be a bit pricey, which may deter RV owners from upgrading their current system.
+The cost of on-demand water heaters that run on propane or electricity can be a bit pricey, which may deter RV owners from upgrading their current system.

 RUN THE VENT